hypeboard/mutex-legacy/ANONYMITY_NETWORKS.md

 linking the public IPv4/IPv6 connections with the anonymity networks will be more difficult.

-### Bandwidth Usage

-An ISP can passively monitor `monerod` connections from a node and observe when a transaction is sent over a Tor/I2P connection via timing analysis + size of data sent during that timeframe.
-I2P should provide better protection against this attack - its connections are not circuit based.
-However, if a node is only using I2P for broadcasting Monero transactions, the total aggregate of I2P data would also leak information.

-#### Mitigation

-There is no current mitigation for the user right now.
-This attack is fairly sophisticated, and likely requires support from the internet host of a Monero user.

-In the near future, "whitening" the amount of data sent over anonymity network connections will be performed.
-An attempt will be made to make a transaction broadcast indistinguishable from a peer timed sync command.

 ### Intermittent Monero Syncing

 If a user only runs `monerod` to send a transaction then quit, this can also